March 12

 BOSTON (Reuters) - The Roman Catholic Archdiocese of Boston will pay between $15 million and $30

-million to scores of people to settle claims that a priest sexually abused them when they were children,
+million to scores of people to settle claims that a priest sexually abused them when they were children, the victims' lawyer said on Tuesday.

 While the settlement closes the book on most civil suits pending against defrocked priest John

-Geoghan, the diocese faces new claims by as many as 200 plaintiffs who have come forward since
+Geoghan, the diocese faces new claims by as many as 200 plaintiffs who have come forward since January and accused Geoghan and other Boston-area priests of sexually abusing them.

 "This isn't happy money, this is blood money," said Mitchell Garabedian, who represented the 86